Thomas Godden: Popish Plot

+Godden, concerned that he would not receive a fair trial due to popular anti-Catholic sentiment, fled to Paris.
+His lodgings in Somerset House were searched, although they were too small to conceal a body.
+Several witnesses, including Godden's niece Mary Tylden, swore at the trial that Hill was elsewhere at the time of the murder, and Hill's wife accused Prance of perjury, saying that "he knows all of this is as false as God is true" and predicting that he would recant when it was too late.
+Hill was, nevertheless, executed at Tyburn on 21 February 1679, alongside his supposed co-conspirators Henry Green and Robert Berry.

 Later years

 Later evidence, showing that Godden was in no way connected with Godfrey's death, altered public feeling: in 1686, just as Mrs. Hill had prophesied at her husband's trial, Miles Prance admitted that his charges against Hill, Berry, Green, FitzGerald and Godden had been a pure fabrication.
-In the reign of James II, he returned to his former post as almoner to the Queen Dowager.
+In the reign of James II, Godden returned to his former post as almoner to the Queen Dowager.
 From this time until his death he took a prominent part in the religious controversies in England, and in 1686, with Bonaventure Giffard, defended the doctrine of the Real Presence, before the king, against Dr. William Jane and Dr. Simon Patrick.
 He was buried under the royal chapel in Somerset House.